A Study of the Names of Monuments in Angkor

 style, which is dedicated to Brahmanism.

-Tags: gates, baray, names, toponymy, etymology, semantics, oral traditions, sanskrit, Pali, Old Khmer, Middle Khmer, legends
+Tags: gates, baray, names, toponymy, etymology, semantics, oral traditions, Sanskrit, Pali, Old Khmer, Middle Khmer, legends

 About the Author